 Panela also contains more complex carbohydrates than your conventional sugar products.
 If you’re an athlete looking for sustained energy release, then panela is your preferred option.

-This delicious coffee is just a most try!
+This delicious coffee is a must try!

 DELIVERED TO YOUR DOORSTEP FREE SHIPPING AND FRESHLY ROASTED!